-We can create connections by seeking and understanding our passions.
-When we ask ourselves what truly makes us happy, we build stronger connections with ourselves and our place in the world.
-These connections help us stay present and resilient and make us less likely to engage in risky behavior like drinking alcohol.
+We can create connection by seeking and understanding our passions.
+When we ask what truly makes us happy, we build a stronger connection with ourselves and our place in the world.
+Connection helps us stay present and resilient and make us less likely to engage in risky behavior like drinking alcohol.

 Javi, Southeast Alaska